The Panagia Soumela Icon — Exile, Concealment, and Recovery

 The icon central to Pontic Greek Orthodox identity, attributed by tradition to St. Luke the Evangelist, was secretly buried by monks in 1923 at the time of the Lausanne population exchange and successfully recovered and transferred to Greece in 1931.

 The Soumela Monastery, perched on a dramatic cliff face in the Pontic Alps near Trabzon (then Trebizond), was one of the defining institutions of Greek Orthodox life in Pontus for over 1,500 years.
 Its central icon, the Panagia Soumela, is attributed by Orthodox tradition to the hand of St. Luke the Evangelist and is believed to have arrived at the site miraculously in the late 4th century.
+In that tradition, the icon flew from Athens to Pontus around 380 CE and was discovered in a cave.

 Eight years later, in 1931, Greek Prime Minister Eleftherios Venizelos — himself of Pontic origin — negotiated with Turkish Prime Minister Ismet Inonu for permission to retrieve the relics.
 Permission was granted, the monk Ambrosius recovered the objects from the chapel, and the icon was transported to Greece, where it was housed in Athens' Benaki Museum until 1951, when a new monastery built in Veria became its permanent home.